KTH-Nek5000/KTH_Examples/pipe_STAT/README.md

-# Nonlinear simulation of flow over periodic hill to calculate turbulence statistics.
+# Nonlinear simulation of 3D periodic turbulent pipe to calculate turbulence statistics.

 This example presents use of turbulence statistics tool.